JCrosby0/sudoku-web-app/README.md

 # puzzle validation for additional rules

 # dynamic number sizing to scale with grid size -- too small if no border cells

+# check screen to list all individual checks

+# menus to be handled for portrait mode, modal or from bottom